-Interested in joining SPRUCE lab?
+Interested in joining CJRP?
 Check out their website for more information.

 The Cybercrime Interdisciplinary Behavioral Research Laboratory, or C.I.B.R.
 Lab, is housed within the Department of Criminology at the University of South Florida.
 Our aim is to foster a collaborative research environment for faculty, staff, and students.